lovbackan/card-maker/README.md

 ## Card Maker

+Our first project with Laravel, studying web development at YRGO.
-A site where u can create, read, update and delete cards(crud).
-Ment to help organize and overview a process where a structure of cards could be helpful.
+We created a site where u can create, read, update and delete cards(with the crud principle).
+Ment to help organize and overview a process where a structure of cards could be helpful, for example when u are writing a book or creating a world.

 Created by [Simon Lövbacka](https://github.com/lovbackan) & [Styrbjörn Nordberg](https://github.com/styrbjorn-n)